 Adam Kinzinger was first sworn into the United States House of Representatives in January 2011.
 He serves as the Representative for the Sixteenth Congressional District of Illinois and is a member of the House Energy & Commerce Committee.
 In addition, he served on the House Foreign Affairs Committee during the 113th Congress.

 As a member of the Energy & Commerce Committee, Kinzinger’s top priorities include strengthening U.S. energy policy and making our nation less reliant on foreign resources.
 The Sixteenth District is home to four nuclear power plants, miles of windmills, hydropower plants, and ethanol and biodiesel plants.
 The nuclear energy production alone employs more than 2,500 people throughout the 16th, and coal and natural gas energy are also vital to the district.
 With such rich energy resources, Kinzinger’s focus is on advancing energy production throughout the 16th district and the United States.

 Kinzinger serves as a Deputy Republican Whip.
-At the age of 36, Kinzinger is one of the youngest Members of Congress and was named one of Time Magazine's 40 under 40 “Rising stars in American politics.”
-Kinzinger’s goal as a member of Congress is increased accessibility to his constituents throughout the Sixteenth District, which is essential to develop and grow public trust.
-Kinzinger intends to provide constituents with an open and direct line of communication to their federal government.
+At the age of 37, Kinzinger is one of the youngest Members of Congress and was named one of Time Magazine's 40 under 40 “Rising stars in American politics.”
+Kinzinger’s goal as a Member of Congress is increased accessibility to his constituents throughout the Sixteenth District, which is essential to develop and grow public trust.
+In his ongoing efforts to be an accessible and transparent representative, Kinzinger strives to provide constituents with an open and direct line of communication to their federal government.

 Education and Early Career